Top Gear of the Pops: Criticism

 A number of complaints were made by viewers, directed towards James May's actions during Supergrass' performance in which he threw live birds.
-Viewers were concerned in their complaints, that the welfare of the birds had not been considered by the show.
+Viewers were concerned in their complaints that the welfare of the birds had not been considered by the show.

 Reception

-In an article of The Guardian that covered the reception of Red Nose Day 2007 with viewers, Top Gear of the Pops obtained viewing figures of for 6.1 million its timeslot of 22:00-22:30.
+In an article of The Guardian that covered the reception of Red Nose Day 2007 with viewers, Top Gear of the Pops obtained viewing figures of 6.1 million its timeslot of 22:00-22:30.
 The figures made it the most watched show of its timeslot, with it attracting a 28% audience share.